 To ensure the best grounds for achieving satisfying results, discussions are conducted in confidentiality, which allows the companies to engage in a constructive and open dialogue.

 In some instances, companies may refuse to engage in a dialogue.
 Dialogues can also be unproductive, e.g. if the company refuses to acknowledge the issues we raise.
-This can lead PensionDanmark to sell the shares and place the company on our exclusion list.
-But it also goes the other way.
-If a previously excluded company suddenly meets our requirements, it can again become part of the investment universe.
+This can lead PensionDanmark to vote against the directors on a general meeting.

 Voting

 PensionDanmark can, amongst other things, exert our influence by exercising our shareholder voting rights at our investee companies’ annual general meetings.
-Federated Hermes EOS can vote on our behalf based on PensionDanmark’s own voting policy.
-PensionDanmark votes directly at Danish companies' general meetings.
+As a standard, Federated Hermes EOS votes on our behalf based on PensionDanmark’s own voting policy, while PensionDanmark votes directly at Danish companies' general meetings and some selected non-Danish general meetings.
 PensionDanmark annually publishes the results of our dialogues and voting in our Annual report.

 PensionDanmark’s commitment to Net-Zero before 2050

-Focusing on real economic impact, the Alliance will work to strengthen mandatory reporting methods, exercise active ownership and inspire each other to invest in the green transition.
-In 2020, we sat interim targets on the way to fulfill our net-zero commitment.
+Focusing on real economic impact, NZAOA works to strengthen mandatory reporting methods, exercise active ownership and inspire each other to invest in the green transition.
+In 2020 and again in 2025, we sat interim targets on the way to fulfill our net-zero commitment.

 Read more about the targets